Megz1/flight_booking/README.md

 * Follow the prompts

 ###### Windows
-This project was written for Linux so running on Visual Studio may require an installation of Windows Subsystem for Llinux (WSL)
+This project was written for Linux so running on Visual Studio may require an installation of Windows Subsystem for Linux (WSL)
 * Clone the project
 * Open the solution file in Visual Studio
 * Configure a connection to your WSL installation